rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/misc/cisco_smart_install.md

 ### LHOST
 Address to bind to for TFTP server to accept connections if using `DOWNLOAD` if using `DOWNLOAD` action

+### DELAY
+Tiume to wait before requesting configuration from target.
+Default is `60` seconds if using `DOWNLOAD` action

 ## Actions
 There are two actions, default being ```SCAN```